EndritPJ/CFD_Machine_Learning/README.md

 ### Overview
 The process is split up into different stages:
 1) Statistical shape modelling (SSM) which is used for expressing aortas using lower-dimensional latent vectors.
 This also allows for the generation of synthetic aortas through random sampling.
-Built on Deformetrica, and original code written by Raphael Sivera (https://github.com/ClinicalCardiovascEngGroup/SSM/tree/master/python)
+Built using Deformetrica 4.3 and original code written by Raphael Sivera (https://github.com/ClinicalCardiovascEngGroup/SSM/tree/master/python)
 2) Meshing of surfaces to create volume meshes for CFD.
 The package used primarily for mesh editing is VMTK.
 3) Computational Fluid Dynamics is performed on a large train/test dataset of synthetic aortic meshes.
-Any CFD solver can be used, in this case the commercial platform Ansys Fluent was deployed.
+In this case the commercial platform Ansys Fluent was used.
 Post-processing of data with the platform Paraview is necessary.
 4) Finally, DNN model training and testing can commence.
 This is conducted using the package Keras and Tensorflow 2.0.
 It is recommended to have a high performance GPU (GTX1080 or higher) to speed up training.

 ### Initial Aortic Surface Preprocessing
 1) Create an empty project directory (e.g. CFD_ML_Aortas/).
-2) Create a subfolder containing your aortic surface meshes (in .vtk format). **If custom scaling has been applied to your aortic images/surface meshes please undo it**.
+2) Create a subfolder containing your aortic surface meshes (in .vtk format). **If custom scaling has been applied to your aortic images/surface meshes please revert it**.
 Additionally, surface aortas should **be in millimetres**.
 3) Enter the VMTK conda env.
 4) Remesh and smooth your surfaces: `$ python vmtk_remesher.py`
 5) Clip inlets and outlets manually: `$ python vmtk_clipper.py` .
 Ensure that clipping is consistent between subjects (e.g. STJ and diaphragm).
 Try to preserve curvature of aorta (no awkward angles in cuts).